 If that's not your situation, however, you can be sure your husband's heart is being prepared right now for spiritual growth and maturity as you and God love him with perfect, unconditional love.
 Remember, the Lord desires fellowship with your husband more than you desire it for him!
 And God wants your spouse to love and serve Him, just as you do.

 God has a plan for your life and for your marriage.
 If He has indeed called you to a specific ministry, He is working out the details; you don't have to force it to happen.
 Your life, your marriage and your ministry are in His capable hands.

-Julie Roe, Ph.D., is a Christian clinical psychologist who has ministers to hurting and wounded women around the world.
-Her private practice is based in Sanford, Fla., where she lives with her husband, Allan.
+Julie Roe, Ph.D., is a Christian clinical psychologist who has ministered to hurting and wounded women around the world.
+Her private practice is based in Sanford, Florida, where she lives with her husband, Allan.